Ruben Zimmermann: Biography and education

 He is Co-leader of the Mainz Research Center for Ethics in Antiquity and Christianity (e/ac), and he has been elected as one of 15 advanced career scholars in the Templeton "Enhancing Life Project".

+Zimmermann is member of the Alexander von Humboldt-Foundation and was awarded with the Feodor-Lynen-Fellowship and with fundings as visiting scholar in Pretoria (University of Pretoria, 2008), Nijmegen (Radboud University, 2010), Melbourne (Australian Catholic University, 2016), New Haven (Yale University, Divinity School, 2024).